Innovations in Education

-Dr. Smallfield mentors students interested in Innovations in Education.This scholarly experience gives students opportunities to gain knowledge, skills and experience in education-related projects such as educational research, curriculum development, instructional design, program evaluation, and scholarship of teaching and learning activities.
-Students should consider working with Dr. Smallfield if they are interested in developing innovations in student wellness, the science of learning, instructional technology, patient and caregiver education (specifically related to older adults), professional and educational leadership, interprofessional education, or establishing a foundation for a career in academia on a clinician track.
+Dr. Smallfield mentors students interested in Innovations in Education.This scholarly experience gives students opportunities to gain knowledge, skills and experience in education-related projects such as student wellness, educational research, curriculum development, instructional design, program evaluation, and scholarship of teaching and learning activities.
+Students should consider working with Dr. Smallfield if they are interested in developing innovations in student wellness, the science of learning, instructional technology, client and caregiver education (specifically related to older adults), professional and educational leadership, interprofessional education, or establishing a foundation for a career in academia on a clinician track.

 General Description of Student Activities

 Students will use a variety of quantitative, qualitative, mixed methods and systematic review approaches to investigate teaching, learning, and educational research questions.
 Students participate in journal clubs, peer-to-peer learning, literature reviews, project development and data analysis.
 They will design a project related to innovations in occupational therapy education, implement the project and analyze the findings either individually or in small groups.
 Students may be guided in program development, implementation, and evaluation of outcomes, building on the work of previous students.
 Students may produce a manuscript that can be published in peer-reviewed literature and have the opportunity to present their research findings at local, state and national conferences.

 - The effects of exercise on student stress and learning